Published on 24-Jul-2012

 "The magic starts when you combine portal functionality with validated corporate information and a social business network." - Michel Min, strategic communication and e-marketing manager, Omron Europe

-Mobile, Social Business for Find Expertise, Social Business for Knowledge Sharing and Innovation, Social Business for Marketing, Social Business for Mergers and Acquisitions, Social Business for Reinventing Client Engagement, Social Business Framework
+Mobile, Social Business, Social Business for Finding Expertise, Social Business for Knowledge Sharing and Innovation, Social Business for Marketing, Social Business for Mergers and Acquisitions, Social Business for Reinventing Client Engagement

 IBM Business Partner: